 What is the difference between a variable annuity and a mutual fund?

 A mutual fund is an investment vehicle that allows you to pool your money with other investors to buy stocks, bonds, or other securities.
-A variable annuity is an insurance product that allows you to invest your money in various investment options.
+A variable annuity is an insurance product allowing you to invest your money in various options.
 The value of the annuity will fluctuate depending on the performance of the investments.

 What are some of the disadvantages of a variable annuity?